 Nancy has worked in conjunction with West Chester University's 3E Institute and Educator 500 program.
 The Educator 500 identifies, rewards and supports entrepreneurial educators and teams who are proactively developing and implementing innovative programs that meet the unique needs of students by incorporating collaborative solutions, business partnerships, and parent and community involvement.

 Nancy served as a volunteer and officer in several educational organizations committed to helping children with learning disabilities.
 As a volunteer, she collaborated with area professionals and parents to bring top experts to the Philadelphia region.

 She holds her Level I and Level II Wilson certification and is honored to be a Wilson Level I Trainer.
 She has been trained in Lindamood-Bell, the RAVE-O Vocabulary and Fluency Program at Tufts University and in the Neuhaus Metacognition program to increase vocabulary and reading comprehension.
 She holds a private academic reading specialist license from the Pennsylvania Department of Education.
 Nancy grew her tutoring practice quickly based on the success of students with whom she was working.
 Her tutoring practice included students in public, parochial and independent schools.

 In June 2006, Nancy's dream of helping many more students was realized when she collaborated with other passionate educators in the Philadelphia area to start AIM Academy, in conjunction with The Lab School of Washington.
-AIM began in September 2006 with 24 students and has grown to close to 400 students.
-Nancy served as Director of Admissions at AIM during its first 7 years.
-She currently serves as the Associate Director of AIM and the AIM Institute for Learning & Research.
-She is excited to expand teacher training beyond AIM's walls with continuing Wilson Training and with the development of AIM Pathways.
+AIM began in September 2006 with 24 students and has grown to 400 students.
+Nancy served as Director of Admissions at AIM during its first 7 years as well as Associate Director.
+She currently serves as Co-CEO of AIM and has worked closely to expand AIM Institute's teacher training across the country with AIM Pathways.